ec-europa/toolkit/docs/git-hooks.md

 The toolkit provides two targets with which you can control the status of your git hook scripts.

-### 1. toolkit-hooks-git-update
+### 1. git-hook-enable
-The execution of this target is automatically triggered after toolkit installation.
+The execution of this target can be automatically triggered after toolkit installation.
 The target will look for scripts in a folder inside of `resources/git/hooks` that is named with the name of the git hook you wish to use.

-If any scripts are found in these locations the toolkit will copy a bash script to the `.git/hooks` location with the chosen hook name.
+If any scripts are found in these locations the toolkit will simlink the scripts into  `.git/hooks` location with the chosen hook name.
 If no scripts are found in the folder it will remove any previous execution script.
-When you execute a git command that triggers a certain hook and there is an execution script present it will execute all the scripts contained in these folders in alpahnumerical order.
 Here is an example of a script being placed in the `resources/git/hooks/pre-push` folder:

 ```